ReyhanehAhani/Road_Sign_Detection/README.md

-# Road Sign Dtection and Classification ⛔ 🚷 🚸
+# Road Sign Detection and Classification ⛔ 🚷 🚸

 In this project, we aim to classify road sign images using transfer learning and comparing different architectures of CNN.
 At the first step we built a network and then we tried to make it better, then we use transfer learning and ensemble learning to enhance the performance.